thecatiscating/portfolio/README.md

-Hello there!
-Welcome to my portfoilo! i am linx
+<h1>Hello there!
+Welcome to my portfoilo!
+i am linx
-The above is a built file, if interested please use it for your own portfolio
+The above is a built file, if interested please use it for your own portfolio</h1>

-<h1>How to use this templete?</h1>
+<h2>How to use this templete?</h2>
 ``npm init @vitejs/app``
 <p1>Use this command in your bash terminal to initiate a vite based file first </p1>
 <h2>What to install in the dependecies?</h2>